-Procedures to be followed if an accident or Sudden Illness occurs (i.e apprentice)
+Procedures to be followed if an accident or sudden illness occurs (i.e. learner)

 Employees need to:

 - Take any action required to deal with the immediate risk. - Contact the emergency services if necessary. - Contact a senior manager and make them aware of the situation. - Ensure the incident is properly recorded in accident book.